wulfebw/muzero/README.md

 # MuZero
 - A tabular implementation of [MuZero](https://arxiv.org/pdf/1911.08265.pdf) compatible with [gym](https://github.com/openai/gym).
   - To elaborate on that: the current implementation uses the policy iteration update rule of MuZero (via MCTS), but instead of using function approximation (e.g., a neural network) for the learned model, a simple table is used.
-- I'm planning to add a version with a neural network model in the future.
+- I'm planning to add in the future a version with (i) a neural network model and (ii) distributed training.

  # Getting Started
  - To be added.